 Boys’ Life/August 2009

 The article about Brett Smrz is on page 14.
 He is an amazing young man who overcame what could have been a tragic setback to his young life.
 He is a great guy and an absolute inspiration when it comes to overcoming adversity and pursuing goals in life.

 “The Benefits of a Professional Critique”

 One of the best ways to get ahead with publishing your writing is to attend conferences.
 It’s all about hobnobbing with editors, agents, and other writers.
 Networking, that’s what I’m talking about.
-And part of the conference is signing up for a professional critique.
+A very beneficial part of the conference is signing up for a professional critique.
 My article addresses how to prepare for that fast ten minutes.

 September 2009 : “Sophomore Boys and Poetry”

 As an English teacher one of my goals is have my students walk out of my classroom liking English.
 I tend to be unconventional in my approaches to enlivening my lesson plans.
 Poetry often produces groans from my sophomores, particularly the guys.
 I set out to shift their paradigm concerning poetry and my article “Sophomore Boys and Poetry” regales the time I spent second quarter focusing on meter, alliteration, and imagery.
 NOTE: my suggested first title “Naked Pink Ponies and Boys” didn’t go over with the editors.
 Granted, it did sound a little racy; however, the title did have relevance to the article’s content.
 Hmmm, maybe I will just have save it as my book title when I get around to writing about that book about teaching teens poetry in the classroom.

 “Writer Teacher” (One of several articles written for the SCBWI Bulletin over the years)